Find the BEST NEIGHBOURHOODS with our updated Coquitlam neighbourhood guide!

 |RIVER HEIGHTS||COQUITLAM EAST|

-The 2016 Census shows the population of Coquitlam to be 139,284 but BCStats estimates in their Jan 2019 report that the 2018 population in Coquitlam is around 149,490 growing at a rate of 1.2% per year.
+The 2021 Census shows the population of Coquitlam to be 148,625.
+BCStats estimates population in Coquitlam is around 149,490 growing at a rate of 1.2% per year.
 In fact, this is just below Metro Vancouver’s growth rate of 1.5% per year.
-For more details with infographics, we have provided links to Coquitlam’s Community Demographic Profiles based on the 2016 census below:

 The RCMP Coquitlam Detachment patrols and investigates 24/7 in the City of Coquitlam and Port Coquitlam.
 Meanwhile, Port Moody has their own police detachment.
-The RCMP police publicize hotspot areas of crime to target and to reduce crime.
-In fact, Coquitlam enjoys relatively low crime rates as reported in StatsCanada’s crime rate reports.
-For instance, the 2018 report shows that the overall rate of crime (per 100,000) was 5288 in Coquitlam as compared to Vancouver’s rate of 8,765 and Surrey’s rate of 8,196.
-In addition, violent Crime rates in Coquitlam in 2018 was 672 while Vancouver’s rate was nearly double 1,229.
+Coquitlam enjoys relatively low crime rates as reported in StatsCanada’s crime rate reports.
+In 2021 the overall rate of crime (per 100,000) was 5,120 in Coquitlam as compared to Vancouver’s rate of 6,455. and Surrey’s rate of 7,281.
+Port Coquitlam crime rate in 2021 was 6,018, and for Port Moody: 2,942.
 Please note that these numbers do not indicate level of safety and only reflect comparison of statistical occurrences of crime incidents.

 Public transportation has been critical to growth of the city.
 Residents, businesses, workers, and visitors rely on the transportation system for their daily lives.
 Coquitlam has different choices of transportation networks that are interconnected.
 The choices include buses, skytrain, West Coast Express, cycling routes, roads, pedestrian walkways.